SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/zscaler_zia.md

 In the Zscaler ZIA console:

-1. Go to `Administration` > `Cloud Configuration` > `Nanolog Streaming Service`.
+1. Go to `Administration` > `Cloud Configuration` > `Nanolog Streaming Service`
    ![menu](/assets/operation_center/integration_catalog/cloud_and_saas/zscaler/zia_menu.png){: style="max-width:100%"}
-2. According to your tenant configuration, select `NSS Feeds` tab
+2. Select the `NSS Feeds` tab
    ![nanolog](/assets/operation_center/integration_catalog/cloud_and_saas/zscaler/zia_nss_feeds.png){: style="max-width:100%"}
-3. Click on the button `Add NSS Feed` for each type of log type you want to forward
+3. Select `Add NSS Feed` for each log type you want to forward
-4. In the modal, type a name for the feed, select the `NSS Server` and select the status `Enabled`
+4. In the modal, type a name for the feed, select the `NSS Server`, and then select the `Enabled`status
-5. Fill the `SIEM IP Address` and the `SIEM TCP Port` with the ip address and port of the log concentrator
+5. In the `SIEM IP Address` field, enter the IP address of the log concentrator
+6. In the `SIEM TCP Port` field, enter the port of the log concentrator
-6. Select the desired log type
+7. Select the desired log type
-7. Select `Custom` as the `Feed Output Type`.
+8. Select `Custom` as the `Feed Output Type`.
 When possible, fill the `Feed Escape Character` input with the characters `,\"`
-8. For `Feed Output Format`, paste the following format according to the Log Type:
+9. For `Feed Output Format`, paste the following format according to the log type:

 	=== "Web Log"